What is available?

 Each section is worth 25 marks and to gain a pass you need to achieve 50% in each section.

-Success in the practical will get you a certificate and you will be eligible to undertake further exams (modules) and, in due course, higher practical assessments.
+Success in the practical will get you a certificate and you will be eligible to take, in due course, higher practical assessments.

-The closing date for applications is 1 May (which should enable the assessments to be arranged and taken during June or July).
+The closing date for Basic Assessment applications is 1 May (which should enable the assessments to be arranged and taken during June or July).

-On receipt of your application, the Exam Secretary will liaise with your local association education officer and/or apiary manager and the WBKA Assessor to arrange a time and date for your assessment.
+On receipt of your application, the WBKA Basic Assessment Co-ordinator will liaise with your local association education officer and/or apiary manager, and the WBKA Assessor, to arrange a time and date for your assessment.